zhw12/hwzha.github.io/_pages/aboutme.md

 My Research
 ======
 My research lies between natural language processing and data mining.
-Particularly, I focus on mining structured knowledge from unstructured text and constructing knowledge graph, where such knowledge can facilitate intelligent analysis and applications.
-I am interested in developing models that learn in weakly-supervised settings, where data are noisy and incompletely-labeled.
+Particularly, I focus on extracting and inferring knowledge from unstructed text and structured graph, where such knowledge can facilitate intelligent analysis and applications.
+I am interested in developing label efficient, easy-to-digest and user friendly models.

 Education